drk-knght/Semantic-Book-Recommendation-System/README.md

    - Identifies best model by precision and recall
    - Shows improvement percentages
    - Validates that all embedding models outperform TF-IDF

-**Key Innovation**: Ensemble ground truth ensures fair comparison where all models are evaluated using the same comprehensive relevance set.

 ---